DamarisLa/SimiSTR/README.md

 >    - [0-100 or more] \ __________________# Indels times more unlikely than substitution (float, everything possible)
 >    - [0.00-1.00] \ _______________________# percentage of homozygous regions (as in 0-100%)

-#### Important: Input Bedfile, needs to be sorted ( f.e. bedtools sort -i myfile.bed > myfile.sorted.bed )
+#### Important: Input Bedfile, needs to be sorted in regionstart and regionend ( f.e. bedtools sort -i myfile.bed > myfile.sorted.bed )
 - Current Version expects fasta and bedfiles with Chromosome-names without "chr".
-- There is a folder attached with other versions.
+There is a folder attached with other versions, that might contain readers dealing with "chr" naming.
 [OldVersions](https://github.com/DamarisLa/STRsimulator/tree/main/OldVersions)

-- Further Input fasta
+- Further Input fasta should have the columns:
+- ChromosomeNr; RegionStart; RegionEnd; MotifLength; Motif
+- f.e. :
+    -       22	20348371	20348390	4	TTTA
+    -       22	20353556	20353575	4	AAAC
+    -       22	20354654	20354669	4	ATTT
+    -       22	20374713	20374727	3	TTG

 ### Future Improvements
 Implementation is linear.
 Fasta reader is a bottle neck.
 Future improvement will be threading before fasta-reader, that chromosome will be run parallel, than after each other.